 Prohibited Business Type Description Bail/bail bond Bail - A sum of money paid by a criminal defendant to be released from jail under the condition that they appear for court appearances.
 This does not include a bail bond fee.
 Bankruptcy services A company or agency that is in the business of recovering money owed on delinquent accounts or supporting the bankruptcy process.
 Cash at Point of Sale from a non-financial institution A cash advance from a non-financial institution.
 Check cashing/ guarantee A business that provides customers with a way to turn a cheque into cash without having to rely on a bank account.
 Child pornography An individual or Entity providing or associated with the visual depiction of a minor engaged in obscene or sexually explicit conduct, whether made or produced by electronic, mechanical, or other means.
+Commercial leasing merchants A business that conveys land, real estate, equipment, or other property to another for a specified time in return for regular periodic payment.
+Examples include commercial real estate and commercial vehicles, such as trucks and marine vessels.
+This does not include residential Real Estate Agents and Managers - Rental (MCC 6513).
 Condo (real estate) down payments Down payments for purchase of a condominium.
 Credit restoration A service aimed at improving credit ratings by disputing errors and outdated claims with credit bureaus.
 Debt collection The process of pursuing payments of debts owed by individuals and/or businesses.
 Door-to-door sales Unsolicited individual (who may go from door to door) selling goods and/or services with immediate payment expected.
 Escort services A business, agency, or person who, for a fee, provides or offers to provide an escort.
 Foreign exchanges A business or financial institution that has the legal right to exchange one currency for another currency.
 Gambling The wagering of money or something of value on an event with an uncertain outcome, with the primary intent of winning money or material goods.
-Examples include: Betting, including lottery tickets, casino gaming chips, offtrack betting, and wagers at race tracks Government-licensed online casinos (online gambling) Government-licensed horse/dog racing Government-owned and other lotteries Illicit cannabis Sellers of cannabis (also known as marijuana) that is or was sold, produced or distributed by a person prohibited from doing so under the Cannabis Act or other Applicable Law or that was imported into Canada by a person prohibited from doing so under the Cannabis Act or other Applicable Law, whether sold produced or distributed for recreational or medicinal purposes or otherwise.
+Examples include: Betting, including lottery tickets, casino gaming chips, offtrack betting, and wagers at race tracks Government-licensed online casinos (online gambling) Government-licensed horse/dog racing Government-owned and other lotteries